A Collection of The Best Popup Examples Ever: 20+ Real-Life Popups

 Lammle's pop-up example

-Lammle’s implemented an exit-intent popup featuring their most popular products.
-This is a good tactic for encouraging visitors to explore more, effectively maintaining their engagement, so they shop around and discover even more products.
+Lammle’s implemented an exit popups strategy featuring their most popular products.
+This effective approach encourages visitors to explore further, keeping them engaged as they browse and discover more items.

-By strategically presenting relevant product recommendations, Lammle’s experienced a notable 23.5% increase in revenue from visitors to their product pages.
+By strategically showcasing relevant product recommendations through exit popups, Lammle’s achieved a notable 23.5% increase in revenue from visitors to their product pages.

 3. Hiut Denim Co.’s email opt-in